Lockheed Martin (NYSE:LMT) Updates FY 2024 Earnings Guidance

-Lockheed Martin (NYSE:LMT – Get Free Report) updated its FY 2024 earnings guidance on Tuesday.
-The company provided earnings per share guidance of 25.650-26.350 for the period, compared to the consensus earnings per share estimate of 26.620.
+Lockheed Martin (NYSE:LMT – Get Free Report) issued an update on its FY 2024 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of 25.650-26.350 for the period, compared to the consensus estimate of 26.620.
 The company issued revenue guidance of $68.5 billion-$70.0 billion, compared to the consensus revenue estimate of $68.7 billion.

 Lockheed Martin (NYSE:LMT – Get Free Report) last posted its quarterly earnings data on Tuesday, January 23rd.
-The aerospace company reported $7.90 earnings per share for the quarter, topping analysts’ consensus estimates of $7.29 by $0.61.
-The business had revenue of $18.87 billion for the quarter, compared to analyst estimates of $17.96 billion.
-Lockheed Martin had a return on equity of 75.46% and a net margin of 10.29%.
-The company’s revenue was down .6% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $7.79 earnings per share.
-As a group, sell-side analysts forecast that Lockheed Martin will post 27.2 EPS for the current fiscal year.
+The aerospace company reported $7.90 EPS for the quarter, beating analysts’ consensus estimates of $7.29 by $0.61.
+Lockheed Martin had a net margin of 10.29% and a return on equity of 75.46%.
+The firm had revenue of $18.87 billion for the quarter, compared to the consensus estimate of $17.96 billion.
+During the same period in the prior year, the firm posted $7.79 EPS.
+The firm’s revenue was down .6% compared to the same quarter last year.
+As a group, equities analysts expect that Lockheed Martin will post 27.2 earnings per share for the current year.

 Hedge Funds Weigh In On Lockheed Martin